 The MTC's Mobility for the Next Generation, Transportation 2030 Plan for the San Francisco Bay Area (February 2005), developed based on ABAG's Projections 2003, charts a 25-year course for transforming the Bay Area transportation system.
 The Transportation 2030 Plan proposes three broad approaches to enhance mobility and improve access: adequate maintenance, system efficiency, and strategic expansion (MTC 2005).
 The Plan identifies a list of multi-county and specific county projects to achieve these goals (see Appendix M).
 These projects could be implemented through 2030.
 Not all of the MTC projects are construction-related projects that would contribute to the cumulative impacts.
 Also, it is unlikely that all of the projects would be implemented due to budget constraints.
-However, it is expected that a number of construction-related projects would occur within the same geographic context as that of the proposed SBSP Restoration Project and concurrently with the construction of SBSP Restoration Project phases.
+However, it is expected that a number of construction-related project and concurrently with the construction of SBSP Restoration Project phases.
 Thus, these projects are included in the cumulative analysis.